acg-team/JATI/README.md

 ###

-Pre-compiled binaries will be available shortly.
+Pre-compiled binaries for different platforms are available on the [release page]( https://github.com/acg-team/JATI/releases ).

 ### Building from source